veretie/openshift-springboot-s2i/README.md

 ## Publish image
 Builder image can be published to Docker Hub or other Docker repo for OpenShift availability with ```docker push <yourname>/openshift-springboot-s2i``` command.

+## Tools used by builder image to build source
+ - Maven 3.3.9
+ - JDK 1.8.0_111